 While proprietary products are relatively safe and under wraps, open-source software is under threat.

-You might think, “if things are so rough - then why to bother using open source software at all?”.
+You might think, “if things are so rough - then why bother using open source software at all?”.
 Here’s why.

 In one way or another, software development revolves around open source products.
 Some companies don’t even understand how many different open-source tools constitute their products.